Bristol City

 Their next promotion did not come until 1955 when they spent five years in the Second Division before being relegated once more.
 In 1965, City were promoted again and this time succeeded in consolidating and holding on to their place.

 At the beginning of the 1994-95 season, a simplified version of the Bristol coat of arms once again became City's official crest, appearing with and without a white shield background.
-The team became stuck in the third tier and struggled to avoid relegation in 2005-06.
-The following season, however, they were promoted to the Championship (second tier) as runners-up in League Two.
+The team were relegated to the third tier at the end of the season.
+They went back up in 1998 but were immediately relegated.
+After a struggle to avoid bristol city crest 1996relegation in 2005-06, however, they were promoted to the Championship (second tier) as League One runners-up, reaching the promotion play-offs a year later.

 Sources